National Sustainable Design Expo

 What is the National Sustainable Design Expo?

-Held in the shadow of the U.S. Capitol and the Washington Monument, the Expo is a truly inspiring exhibition of innovative technology for a sustainable future.
+The National Sustainable Design Expo is a truly inspiring exhibition of innovative technology for a sustainable future.
 Picture a high-rise farm, a 3-in-1 solar cooker that heats and generates power, or simple water treatment filters for villages in Africa.
-P3 student projects exhibit alongside EPA programs, other government agencies, nonprofit organizations and businesses to showcase their achievements.
+EPA P3 student projects exhibit alongside EPA programs, other government agencies and nonprofit organizations to showcase their achievements.

 Since its launch in 2004, EPA P3 program participants have gone on to start businesses and nonprofit organizations that are making a difference.
 Hear about their success stories here: P3 Multimedia Page